THE BEST STONE GUITAR PICKS

 - Sound: very unique and warm tone that these produce

 This is not only a great stone guitar pick but is also great for beginner guitar players as it helps improve and strengthen picking technique.
 With that being said, these stone guitar picks by Strum-N-Comfort are a great choice for guitar players of all levels.
 It has been designed with an oddly shaped tip that is essentially hooked but this is a good thing as it is meant to make picking easier.
-They’re quite a thick and heavy guitar pick but produce a wonderfully unique sound that cannot be explained in words.
-The brother to this Strum-N-comfort pick is featured in another list of cool guitar picks here.
+They're quite a thick and heavy guitar pick but produce a wonderfully unique sound that cannot be explained in words.

 This PickBoy guitar pick made from stone is a very wide shaped teardrop/jazz plectrum.
 They're very thin which allows you to play much faster.
 And, with an almost frictionless feel.
 Due to the shape and size of this PickBoy stone guitar pick, you're able to get closer to the strings with your fingers which for guitar players like myself, allows me to play much faster.
 Especially for picking.
 You can get this PickBoy stone plectrum in amber, green and black.